 Ten X-Men films and three Wolverine outings too much for you?
 Of course not.
 Logan is tonally completely different to the rest of the usual superhero fare and sees Hugh Jackman (in his final role as Wolverine) trying to hide away from the world, with a predictable lack of success.
 Much bloody fighting ensues.
-One of the best X-Men films to date so, if you only dip the occasional toe into superhero films, this is one worth watching.
+It's one of the best X-Men films to date, so if you only dip the occasional toe into superhero films, this is one worth watching.

 The Shape of Water

 Some of the latest and greatest films are only found on Sky Store, so you'll need to pay and download them separately rather than finding them as part of your Sky Movies subscription.
 Oscar-winning The Shape of Water is one such film.
 Guillermo del Toro is on fine form again, delivering an outside-of-the-box love story involving a mute janitor at a top-secret laboratory and a mysterious scaled creature.

 Frances McDormand rightly won the best actress Oscar for her stirring performance in Three Billboards..., expertly delivering a darkly comic role that harks back to her career-defining turn in Fargo.
 Woody Harrelson and Sam Rockwell are similarly impressive, and while the central story shows human behaviour at its worst, the film does its best to find some light in the darkness.